St. George Tucker: Marriage and family

 In 1778, Tucker married Frances (Bland) Randolph, a wealthy young widow who was the daughter of Theodorick Bland of Cawsons and mother of three young boys, Richard, Theodorick, and John.
 He moved to her plantation, Matoax, in Chesterfield County.
-Tucker and Frances had three sons together, Henry St. George Tucker Sr., Nathaniel Beverley Tucker, and Theodorick Thomas Tudor; they also had two daughters, Anne Frances and Elizabeth.
+Tucker and Frances had three sons and two daughters together, Henry St. George Tucker Sr., Nathaniel Beverley Tucker, Theodorick Thomas Tudor Tucker, Anne Frances Tucker, and Elizabeth Tucker.
 Frances died in 1788 after giving birth to Elizabeth.

 After Frances's death, Tucker left Matoax for a house facing the Palace Green and Market Square in Williamsburg; this house remains today on the grounds of Colonial Williamsburg as the St. George Tucker House.
 In 1791, Tucker married Leila Skipwith Carter, a widow who was previously married to George Carter, descendant of Robert "King" Carter.
 Leila and her two children, Charles and Mary "Polly" Carter, joined Tucker and his children in Williamsburg.
 After Tucker retired from the bench in 1825, he and Leila would alternate time between their home in Williamsburg and a cottage on the Edgewood estate.
 Tucker suffered a stroke in 1827, dying six weeks later on November 10, 1827.